kfisch2/horiseon/README.md

 # Horiseon

 ## Purpose
-Refactor code to meet accessibility standards
+Refactor code to meet accessibility and semantic standards

 ## Built With
 * HTML